SupItsTom/XboxModDocs/docs/tools/GettingStarted.md

 //todo

 ## Next Steps
-Congrats on building your first mod tool
+Congrats on building your first mod tool! ✨

 Hopefully you learned a bit about development of a tool.
 From here, you can continue building out your tool or explore what else is possible.